Our curriculum leads to the necessary development of language and communication skills which our children require to succeed in life.

 - Focus on the development of language and communication in every aspect of school life.

 - Provide a broad, engaging and relevant curriculum.

 - Be a prominent and active part of our local community.

-Towards the end of a topic, staff plan “Landing” days for the children which engage the parents and local community.
-These are an opportunity for the children to show pride in what they have achieved and to reflect and consolidate on their learning through discussion of what they have learnt and achieved.
+On the first day of a new topic, each class have “Launch” events.
+These act as a hook for the children and invigorate the children’s curiosity about what is to come.
+Towards the end of a topic, staff plan “Landing” events for the children which engage the parents and local community.
+These are an opportunity for the children to show pride in what they have achieved, explain to parents what they have completed and to reflect and consolidate on their learning.

 Trips booked for the children will be of high quality.
 The intention of such trips is to provide the children with cultural capital and to give them experiences that enhance their learning.